peternmai/Airbnb_Price_Prediction/README.md

 [![Report Preview](/doc/ReportPreview.png)](https://github.com/peternmai/Airbnb_Price_Prediction/blob/master/AirBnB%20Price%20Per%20Night%20Prediction%20in%20Paris.pdf)

-This was an open ended assignment for UCSD CSE 158 (Web Mining and Recommender Systems).
-This assignment was posted with permission of Professor McAuley.
+This was an open ended assignment for UCSD CSE 158 (Web Mining and Recommender Systems) and was posted with permission from Professor McAuley.